dancerfly/django-zenaida/zenaida/contrib/hints/README.rst

 :ttag:`{% dismissed %}` section is optional for rendering different HTML if the user has already dismissed this hint.

+You may also optionally include the ``immediate`` keyword as the last parameter of the template tag, e.g., ``{% hint user key1 key2 immediate %}``.
+If the ``immediate`` keyword is provided, the hint is displayed once, immediately marked for dismissal, and will not be displayed again.

 Within the :ttag:`{% hint %}` tag, some context variables are available:

 ========================== =============================================